-Genesis on Wednesday released the first photos of a new crossover SUV called the GV70 which is coming to showrooms next year as the latest entry in the competitive small premium SUV segment.
+Genesis in October revealed a new crossover SUV called the GV70, which is due in showrooms next year as the latest entry in the competitive small premium SUV segment.

-Genesis' first SUV was the mid-size GV80 which is just reaching showrooms after coronavirus delays quashed the original summer release.
-The third SUV is expected to be a compact offering, possibly with battery-electric power only.
+Genesis' first SUV is the mid-size GV80 which has just reached showrooms after coronavirus delays quashed the original summer release.
+The second SUV is this GV70 and a third SUV is also planned.
+The third SUV is expected to be a compact offering called the GV60, and possibly fitted with battery-electric power only.

 2022 Genesis GV70